Things to do in Salcombe, Devon

 Try your hand at SUP

 Salcombe is a great place to try stand-up paddleboarding (SUP).
-At Salcombe Paddleboarding in East Portlemouth, you can take a lesson or hire the equipment you need to go out by yourself.
+At Salcombe Watersports in East Portlemouth, you can take a lesson or hire the equipment you need to go out by yourself.
 The creek is a particularly popular place for paddleboarders and a super peaceful way to explore the area.

 Adventure South also have a mega board that can carry eight people at once and is available for guided trips at Hope Cove Beach and South Sands.